-I have seen many educators start blogs, only to abandon them after a short time.
+We have seen many educators start blogs only to abandon them after a short time.
 While the reasons may vary, here are a few common ones:

 - it takes too much time

 - no one reads it anyway

 - does not see the benefits right away

 The word blogging is in progressive form: the -ing form.
 The progressive form of a verb is the form that is used to indicate that an action is continuing or remains on-going.
 Blogging is ongoing learning process, not an event that happens.